 Do you have some time left before your trip from Singapore to Bintan or Batam?

 It is great because there many exciting aspects of Singapore that you’ll have time to discover.
 It is the ubiquitous collage of cultures, where people of different ethnicities and beliefs live next to each other.
 Besides a vibrant multicultural atmosphere, this facet is present in the diversity of cuisine.
 Dining, along with shopping, is said to be the country’s national pastime.
 The flea markets and indoor food markets are therefore well worth exploring.
 You’ll find everything from dried spices and noodles to fresh poultry and frog meat.
-A walk through the China Town or spending some time in the botanical garden will give you an opportunity to read a local story from the paper The Straits Times that has been reporting these stories since 1845.
-To learn more about Singapore, visit the Art Science museum see the upcoming events.
+A walk through China Town or spending some time in the botanical garden will give you an opportunity to read a local story from the paper The Straits Times that has been reporting these stories since 1845.
+To learn more about Singapore, visit the Art Science museum to see the upcoming events.

 The nation living in the Republic of Singapore that is the smallest country in Southeast Asia is known for the unprecedented transition from a developing to a developed country in one single generation.
 It is the main island called Pulau Ujong, where most people live.
 A very busy human-made causeway connects the island with Malaysia city Johor.
 The density of the city, with over 5 million residents is similar to Hong Kong.
 Singapore is a cosmopolitan city with a first-class living environment filled with parks and high-rise buildings.
-It has become the global hub for all the industries.
-A great example is the logistics and transportation industry with the single window system allowing to proceed all the necessary papers in one online window.
+It has become a global hub for all industries.
+A great example is the logistics and transportation industry with the single window system allowing to proceed with all the necessary papers in one online window.
 Similarly, on our website, you can buy tickets for a fast boat with just a few clicks from Singapore to the Indonesian recreational islands Bintan and Batam.